15 Scams in Thailand and How to Avoid Them

 Patong Beach in Phuket

-If you are in one of those places and want to rent a jet ski, ask someone for a recommendation, such as at the reception of your hotel.
+If you're in one of these places and want to rent a jet ski, ask for a recommendation, like the reception staff at your hotel.

-They will try to go with you to an ATM until you give them the money they demand from you.
-It can be several hundred dollars.
+in this case, photos aren't enough because they might threaten you.
+They may try to take you to an ATM until you give them the money, which can be several hundred dollars.

-Here the only solution you will have is Call the tourist police at 1155.
+The only solution here is to call the tourist police at 1155.

-👍 Friend's tip: If you want to try water adventure sports, I recommend these from the link on Coral Island near Bangkok, which have jet skis, paragliding and other activities.
+👍 My two cents: If you want to try water adventure sports, I recommend these ones at Coral Island near Bangkok.
+They have jet skis, parasailing, and other fun activities.

-Taxi drivers are usually the ones who take advantage of travelers the most in almost any country you go to and Thailand is no exception in this regard.
+Taxi drivers often take advantage of travelers in almost any country, and Thailand is no exception.

-My tip is avoid taxis as much as possible, sometimes you will have no other option if there is no public transportation and you are not going to drive.
+My advice is to avoid taxis whenever possible, though sometimes you won't have another option if there's no public transport and you can't drive yourself.

 khao-san-street-in-Bangkok